kaanatesel/JavaSolitaire/README.md

 # Java Solitaire
-Solitaire is a simple Java implementation of the classic one-player game.
-It allows the user to interact by clicking on cards and then clicking again on the spot to which a card or stack of cards can be moved.
+This simple Java implementation of the classic one-player game allows the user to interact by clicking on cards and then clicking again on the spot to which a card or stack of cards can be moved.

 ![Gameplay!](https://raw.github.com/kgupta99/Solitaire-In-Java/master/img/Gameplay.gif)